THE ABANDONED POWER PLANT IN GERMANY

 Kraftwerk Hirschfelde was a power station.
 Most of the site is now abandoned, the protected buildings were a museum for some years, but are abandoned again in 2017.

 The power plant was closed after more than 80 years, in 1992.
-The plant employed about 5.000 people in those years and produced 71.3 million Mwh energy.
+The plant employed about 5 thousand people in those years and produced 71.3 million MWh energy.
 It was shut down for economic reasons.
 In the same year, machine room II with its technical installations and the administration building were placed under monument protection.
-Later these parts of Kraftwerk Hirschfelde housed an very nice museum.
-But in 2017 also the museum had to close its doors.
+Later, these parts of Kraftwerk Hirschfelde housed a very nice museum.
+But in 2017 also, the museum had to close its doors.
 I visited Kraftwerk Hirschfelde in 2016.